 Tyler was named as the Executive Director of MADD Michigan in 2013.
 He has helped head up many non-profit organizations in the past, including serving as Vice President of the Epilepsy Foundation of Michigan, president of Destination Success, which focuses on teens living in poverty, and executive director of Student Mentor Partners.
-He has dedicated himself to helping ensure that Michigan’s roads are safe and sober, and providing assistance to families victimized by this “completely preventable and senselessly reckless act of impaired driving”.
+He has dedicated himself to helping ensure that Michigan’s roads are safe and sober, and providing assistance to families victimized by this “entirely preventable and senselessly reckless act of impaired driving.”

 He came away from the tour at A Forever Recovery with a deeper understanding for the patients going through treatment here, and the healing that happens in our rehabilitation facility.
 “It’s been an experience of folks that are very human,” he observed.
-“They’re broken, but they are repairing themselves, and the fact that they are reaching out to the community in a positive way, to partner with us and to support what we are trying to do, it has felt really genuine and incredibly positive.”
+“They’re broken, but they are repairing themselves, and the fact that they are reaching out to the community in a positive way, to partner with us and to support what we are trying to do, it has felt genuine and incredibly confident.”
 Often, a person in the depths of alcohol or drug addiction has become quite selfish, concerned only with what they want and disregarding the needs and safety of others.
 In recovery, they learn how to have compassion for others and to give back to the community without wanting something in return.